gromacs/gromacs/docs/install-guide/index.rst

 A key thing to consider here is the setting of ``CMAKE_INSTALL_PREFIX``.
-You will need to be able to write to this directory in order to install |Gromacs| later, and if you change your mind later, changing it in the cache triggers a full re-build, unfortunately.
+You will need to be able to write to this directory in order to install |Gromacs| later.
 So if you do not have super-user privileges on your machine, then you will need to choose a sensible location within your home directory for your |Gromacs| installation.
 Even if you do have super-user privileges, you should use them only for the installation